 Since residing in LA, Damian has developed breakout Australian artist Odette, producing and mixing her debut #1 album To A Stranger (EMI Australia) and recently finishing work on her forthcoming sophomore effort.
 He continues to work regularly with Canadian artists as well including producing and mixing longtime collaborator Louise Burns (Light Organ) and producing, engineering, and mixing Dizzy’s debut album Baby Teeth (Royal Mountain Records) which won Best Alternative Album at the 2019 Juno Awards.

 Most recently Damian produced and mixed the forthcoming album from City of the Sun (Verve) and mixed and contributed additional production to Naeem’s new album Startisha which was released on Justin Vernon’s 37d03d label.
+He was recently nominated for his tenth Grammy for Bomba Estereo’s album Deja for Best Latin Alternative Album 2022.
 He also streams regularly on Twitch where he holds wide ranging conversations with fellow creatives and lets viewers under the hood of his own creative process in the studio.

 *Credit Key: P – Producer, M – Mixer, W – Writer, Re-M – Remixer